Thinking of painting a hallway? Try these smart, practical and colour-friendly tips to elevate your entrance

 Painting a hallway: What order should I paint?

-Though some painters like to paint woodwork first and then mask off the trim with painters tape and finish with the walls.
-This helps create neat lines where needed and if a mistake is made it's easy to wipe off the emulsion.
-But this order typically takes longer as satin, gloss paints etc take longer to dry than emulsion.
+Some painters like to paint woodwork first, then mask off the trim with painters' tape, and finish with the walls.
+This helps create neat lines where needed, and if a mistake is made, it's easy to wipe off the emulsion.
+But this order typically takes longer as satin, gloss paints, etc take longer to dry than emulsion.

 Prepare ceilings and walls